Vessel-App/vessel-cli/readme.md

 # Open http://localhost:8000 in your browser
 vessel open

-# When you're done:
+# Use this when syncing in the background:
 vessel stop
 ```

 ## Project Configuration

 Your project will contain a `vesssel.yml` file.
-You can customize this to forward additional ports.
+You can customize configuration there!

-By default, it will forward localhost port `8000` to the development environment's port `80`.

 ## SSH and Commands